 5 years ago - When Superman is killed by Doomsday, Cadmus labs accelerates it's attempts to clone him, secretly using Lex Luthor's cloning technology.
 The Clone reacts to it's rapid growth & learning programs and escapes their custody, severing his ability to ever age.
 He takes the name Superman for himself, although everyone calls him Superboy.
+He assists in the fight against Hank Henshaw & Mongul.
 After Superman returns, He relocates to Hawaii.

 4 years ago - Superboy joins Young Justice, where he meets Cassie Sandsmark.
 He begins to develop a relationship with Clark Kent.